 Design & Connectivity

-Connectivity options include two HDMI 2.0 ports, one DisplayPort 1.2 input, a dual-USB 3.0 hub and a headphone jack.
+Connectivity options include two HDMI 2.0 ports, two DisplayPort 1.4 inputs, a headphone jack and a USB port for firmware updates.

 Alternatives